 I think he got it.
 However, I’d like to see a movement towards warning people for being on-topic.

-Pretty nitpicky, and I doubt anyone actually misunderstood, but I’ve adjusted the wording.
+I doubt anyone actually misunderstood, but I’ve adjusted the wording.
 Thanks.

 Thanks for going through the trouble